 APCD Permit Application Forms & Fees

 Any piece of equipment or project that emits or controls air pollutants requires a permit prior to installation and operation unless it is specifically exempted from the APCD’s permit requirements.
 Companies must apply for and receive a permit before even purchasing new equipment to know exactly what the permit conditions and other requirements will be before construction, installation, and operation begin.
-More information types of permits, the permitting process, and exceptions can be found here.
+Find more information types of permits, the permitting process, and exceptions.

-These are the fees associated with different permit-related actions, which are established in APCD Regulation 2.08.
+Fees associated with permit-related actions are established in APCD Regulation 2.08.